VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Related Work

 \section{Related Work}

-\textbf{Multi‐Modal Sensor Fusion for Object Detection.} Early LiDAR–camera fusion methods demonstrated clear benefits over single‐modality approaches by combining precise geometric measurements with dense visual context.
-Previous works such as MV3D \cite{chen2017multi} and AVOD \cite{ku2018joint} project LiDAR point clouds into the image plane to jointly learn features, while PointFusion \cite{xu2018pointfusion} fuses raw point embeddings with image features via a learned weighting scheme.
+\textbf{Multi‐Modal Sensor Fusion for Object Detection.} LiDAR-camera fusion methods demonstrated clear benefits over single‐modality approaches by combining precise geometric measurements with dense visual context.
+Previous works such as AVOD \cite{ku2018joint} project LiDAR point clouds into the image plane to jointly learn features.
+While PointFusion \cite{xu2018pointfusion} fuses raw point embeddings with image features via a learned weighting scheme.
 Fusion SSD \cite{bijelic2020seeing} concatenates feature maps from both modalities and applies convolutional layers for joint detection, and Learnable Align \cite{li2022deepfusion} uses a cross‐attention block to align and integrate modality‐specific features.
 More recent works such as TransFusion \cite{bai2022transfusion} and PillarNeXt \cite{li2023pillarnext} use cross‐modal attention to further improve alignment at multiple scales.
 Although these methods achieve good performance, they generally \textit{apply static fusion rules} that do not adjust to changing environmental conditions \cite{bijelic2020seeing}.
-This lack of adaptability leads to degraded performance when encountering conditions not well‐represented in the training data, such as sudden changes in illumination or unusual weather patterns \cite{delecki2022we, pathiraja2024fairness}.
-We propose the use of environment‐driven meta‐information to dynamically weigh the importance of each modality.
+This lack of adaptability leads to degraded performance when encountering conditions not well‐represented in the training data, such as sudden changes in illumination or unusual weather patterns \cite{delecki2022we,pathiraja}.
+We propose the use of environmental‐cues to dynamically weigh the importance of each modality.